JonathanArrance/rackbrain/README.md

-﻿# Rackbrain rack intellegence platform. - NOT COMPLETE IoT device used to monitor the status of AV or IT rack.
-Moreover this can be used as a framework for new IoT projects based on the RPI platform.
-The code can be adjusted to work on other platforms, and can have functionality easily added to the code by adding new containers.
+# Rackbrain rack intellegence platform. - NOT COMPLETE
+IoT device used to monitor the status of AV or IT rack.
+Moreover Rackbrain can be used as a framework for new IoT projects based on the RPI platform.
+The code can be adjusted to work on other platforms, and can have functionality easily added to the by adding new containers.

 ## Environment.
 1. OS - Raspian Stretch (9.4) - https://www.raspberrypi.org/downloads/raspbian/
 2. Docker - Docker version 18.06.0-ce
 3. Dev Language - Python 2.7.13 with support for 3.5
 4. Mongo - Mongo 3.0.4 (32bit mongo, 2gb Data limit)

+## Things Board
+MQTT integration with Things Board - Todo
+1. Integrate paho-mqtt python lib

 ## Hardware.
 Raspberry Pi 3 B or B+